Last Updated on October 12, 2020 by Inspire Malibu

-Red Ribbon Week is a national campaign that takes place every October to promote a drug-free America, and is now in it’s 25th year.
+Red Ribbon Week is a national campaign that takes place every year in October to promote a drug-free America.

 The movement was born out of the tragic death of Drug Enforcement Administration (DEA) agent Enrique “Kiki” Camarena who was killed in the line of duty.

 Individuals and communities, alike, embraced the red ribbon as a symbol of their commitment to raise awareness around the consequences of drug abuse.

 During the week of October 23 to 31, 2020, the Red Ribbon Campaign will promote the theme “Be Happy.
 Be Brave.
 Be Drug Free.™” through a series of national and local events.